Microsoft/Azure-RMSDocs.de-de/Azure-RMSDocs/configure-policy-migrate-labels.md

     Dieser Dienst unterstützt Bezeichnungen sowohl vor der Migration in den einheitlichen Bezeichnungsspeicher, als auch nach der Migration, und verwendet dabei die folgende Logik:

-    - Wenn die Admin Center dieselben Bezeichnungen wie die des Azure-Portal haben: einheitliche Bezeichnungen werden aus den Admin Centers abgerufen.
+    - If the admin centers have the same labels as those in the Azure portal: Unified labels are retrieved from the admin centers.
 Wenn Sie diese Bezeichnungen in Cloud App Security auswählen möchten, muss mindestens eine Bezeichnung für mindestens einen Benutzer veröffentlicht worden sein.

-    - Wenn die Admin Center nicht die gleichen Bezeichnungen wie die im Azure-Portal haben: einheitliche Bezeichnungen werden nicht in den Admin Centers verwendet, sondern Bezeichnungen werden aus der Azure-Portal abgerufen.
+    - If the admin centers don't have the same labels as those in the Azure portal: Unified labels are not used from the admin centers, and instead, labels are retrieved from the Azure portal.

 - Dienste von Softwarevertreibern und -herstellern, die das [Microsoft Azure Information Protection SDK](https://docs.microsoft.com/information-protection/develop/overview) verwenden.

 ## <a name="next-steps"></a>Nächste Schritte

-Weitere Anleitungen und Tipps von unserem kundenfreundlichen Team finden Sie im folgenden Blogbeitrag: Grundlegendes zur [Migration vereinheitlichter](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Understanding-Unified-Labeling-migration/ba-p/783185)Bezeichnungen.
+For additional guidance and tips from our Customer Experience team, see the following blog post: [Understanding Unified Labeling Migration](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Understanding-Unified-Labeling-migration/ba-p/783185).

 Weitere Informationen zu Ihren migrierten Bezeichnungen, die nun in einem der Admin-Centers konfiguriert und veröffentlicht werden können, finden Sie unter [Übersicht über Vertraulichkeitsbezeichnungen](/microsoft-365/compliance/sensitivity-labels).

-Wenn Sie dies nicht bereits getan haben, installieren Sie den Azure Information Protection Unified-Bezeichnungs Client.
-Versionsinformationen, ein Administrator Handbuch und ein Benutzerhandbuch finden Sie unter [Azure Information Protection Unified Bezeichnung Client for Windows](./rms-client/aip-clientv2.md).
+If you haven't already done so, install the Azure Information Protection unified labeling client.
+For release information, an admin guide, and user guide, see [Azure Information Protection unified labeling client for Windows](./rms-client/aip-clientv2.md).